aabmets/quantcrypt/README.md

 ### Description

 QuantCrypt is a cross-platform Python library for Post-Quantum Cryptography using precompiled PQClean binaries.
-QuantCrypt contains only the **strongest** variants of the PQC algorithms from the [NIST PQC standardization process](https://csrc.nist.gov/projects/post-quantum-cryptography) as recommended by the [CNSA advisory by NSA](https://en.wikipedia.org/wiki/Commercial_National_Security_Algorithm_Suite).
+While QuantCrypt contains multiple variants of PQC algorithms that are standardized by [NIST](https://csrc.nist.gov/projects/post-quantum-cryptography), it is recommended to use only the strongest variants as recommended by the [CNSA advisory by NSA](https://en.wikipedia.org/wiki/Commercial_National_Security_Algorithm_Suite).

 ### Motivation